stashed/stash/docs/guides/offline_backup.md

 ## Overview

-Following diagram show how Stash takes offline backup of a Kubernetes volume.
-Open the image in new tab to see enlarged image.
+The following diagram shows how Stash takes offline backup of a Kubernetes volume.
+Open the image in a new tab to see the enlarged image.

 <p align="center">
   <img alt="Stash Offline Backup Flow" src="/docs/images/stash-offline-backup.svg">
 </p>

-We can represent the offline backup flow in terms of following steps:
+The offline backup process consists of the following steps:

-1. At first, user creates a `Secret`.
+1. At first, a user creates a `Secret`.
 This secret holds the credentials to access the backend where backed up data will be stored.
 It also holds a password (`RESTIC_PASSWORD`) that will be used to encrypt the backed up data.
-2. Then, user creates a `Restic` crd which specifies the targeted workload for backup.
-It also specify the backend information where the backed up data will be stored.
+2. Then, the user creates a `Restic` crd which specifies the targeted workload for backup.
+It also specifies the backend information where the backed up data will be stored.
 3. Stash operator watches for `Restic` crd.
-Once, it found a `Restic` crd, it identify the targeted workloads that match `Restic`'s selector.
+Once it sees a `Restic` crd, it identifies the targeted workload that matches the selector of this `Restic`.
-4. Then, Stash operator inject a [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) named `stash` and mount the target volume in it.
+4. Then, Stash operator injects an [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) named `stash` and mounts the target volume in it.
 5. Stash operator creates a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with name `stash-scaledown-cron-{restic-name}`.
-6. The `CronJob` restarts workload in each schedule.
+6. The `CronJob` restarts workload on the scheduled interval.
-7. Finally, `stash` init-container takes backup of the volume to specified backend while pod restart at each schedule.
-It also creates a `Repository` crd in first backup which represents the original repository in the backend in Kubernetes native way.
+7. Finally, `stash` init-container takes backup of the volume to the specified backend when pod restarts.
+It also creates a `Repository` crd during the first backup which represents the backend in Kubernetes native way.

-The `CronJob` restarts workload by following this rules:
+The `CronJob` restarts workloads according to the following rules:

 1. If the workload is a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) or a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), it will delete all pods of the workload.
 The workload will automatically re-creates the pods and each pod will take backup with their `init-container`.
 2. If the workload is a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) or [ReplicationController](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/), it will scale down the workload to 0 replica.
 When all pods are terminated, it will scale up the workload to 1 replica.
 This single replica will take backup with `init-container`.
 When backup is complete, the `init-container` will scale up the workload to original replica.
 The rest of the replicas will not take backup even through they have `init-container`.

 ## Backup

 In order to take backup, we need some sample data.
-Stash has some sample data in [stash-data](https://github.com/appscode/stash-data) repository.
-As [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume has been deprecated, we will not use this repository as volume directly.
-Instead, we will create a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) from these data and use that ConfigMap as data source.
+Stash has some sample data in [appscode/stash-data](https://github.com/appscode/stash-data) repository.
+As [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume has been deprecated, we are not going to use this repository as volume directly.
+Instead, we are going to create a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) from the stash-data repository and use that ConfigMap as data source.

 Let's create a ConfigMap from these sample data,